 Prior to submission of an application for a special permit, at a publicized meeting, the applicant shall meet with abutters and others from nearby neighborhoods to present and discuss a proposed development.
-The applicant shall record neighborhood concerns raised at the neighborhood meeting regarding potential impacts of the proposed development for submission to the Planning Board, and the applicant will be required to address each concern during the Planning Board's public hearing process.
-Nearby neighborhood associations and abutters within 300 feet shall be invited, but the meeting shall be public and open to all residents.
-The Planning Board shall consider these comments as part of the deliberation process.
+Applicant shall address concerns raised regarding potential impacts and benefits of the proposed development.
+Nearby neighborhood associations shall be invited.
+An application shall include a description of issues and concerns raised at such meetings and the means by which the application responds to such issues and concerns.